 Biotechnology Mission Statement From sky gasoline prices, global warming, food shortages, and disease, the world faces a number of major problems.
 Below is a clip of a talk by Jim Greenwood, President and CEO, of the Biotechnology Industry Organization.
 In this clip, he calls biotechnology scientists "perpetual optimists."
 "We refuse," he says, "to accept that there is nothing we can do.
 We envision a world free of disease, free of hunger, and free of pollution."
 The industry, one of the few bright spots in a dismal economy, is expected to do for the 21st Century what computers did for the 20th Century.
 It will have a major impact on the fuel we use, the food we eat and the medicines we take.

 Raritan Valley Community College is preparing students to work in the emerging biotechnology field, and helping to provide career opportunities, with its degree programs in biotechnology.
-The two-year Associate of Applied Science (AAS) degree program in Biotechnology is designed for students interested in entering the workforce immediately after graduation.
 The two-year Associate of Science (AS) degree program in Biotechnology prepares students for transfer to a four-year college or university.
 Many of the courses in the programs are offered day, evenings and weekends.

 The primary use of biotechnology in New Jersey is in the production of biopharmaceuticals, research, and diagnostics.
 RVCC’s biotechnology program prepares individuals to become the highly-skilled technicians needed to support the growing life science and pharmaceutical research efforts in Central New Jersey.